 How Juvenile Arthritis Affects the Eyes

 Before the eye exam, the ophthalmologist will put drops in your child's eyes to make the pupils dilate.
-The drops may burn a little, but dilating the eyes helps the doctor get a clear view inside the eyes.
+The drops may burn a little, but it helps the doctor get a clear view inside the eyes.

-The doctor might also perform a visual field exam to determine if vision has changed in any way.
-This type of exam measures peripheral vision, meaning how far the patient can see to the side when the eye is focused on a central point.
+The doctor might also give your child a “visual field” test to check for any vision changes.
+This type of exam measures peripheral vision, meaning how far your child can see to the side when she focuses her gaze on a central point.

-You should carefully follow the medicine guidelines given by your child’s health care provider.
-You should also keep all scheduled appointments with the rheumatologist and the ophthalmologist.
+You should carefully follow the medicine guidelines that your child’s doctor provided.
+Keep all appointments with the rheumatologist and the ophthalmologist.

 How often should my child have eye examinations?

-Uveitis is more common among children with certain types of juvenile arthritis, such as oligoarthritis.
-A child with this type of juvenile arthritis might be scheduled for eye examinations every three to four months.
-In general, children with polyarthritis need an eye exam every six months.
+Uveitis is more common in children with certain types of juvenile arthritis, such as what doctors call the “oligoarticular variant,” where just a few joints are affected.
+A child with this type of juvenile arthritis might need to get her eyes checked every 3 to 4 months.
+In general, children with polyarthritis need an eye exam every 6 months.
 Children with systemic juvenile arthritis usually need an examination every 12 months.

-Your child should also continue to receive eye examinations after the juvenile arthritis goes into remission.
+Your child should also keep up with her eye tests after the juvenile arthritis goes into remission.

 Your child might also be prescribed steroid eyedrops.
-For example, your child might use cortisone drops to reduce swelling and decrease inflammation.
-Long-term use of steroid eyedrops, however, can have serious side effects, including glaucoma and cataracts.
+For example, your child might use cortisone drops to curb swelling and lower inflammation.
+Long-term use of steroid eyedrops can have serious side effects, including glaucoma and cataracts.